 The NE Court of Appeals is the intermediate appellate court for the state and handles most appeals from the lower courts.

-Most Nebraska court records will be readily available to the general public.
-However, juvenile, sealed, or expunged records will not be open to review.
+Most state of Nebraska court records will be readily available to the general public.
+However, juvenile, sealed, or expunged records will not be open to review as well as some vital records.
 Additionally, other non-public items such as social security numbers, family member’s names, and information about witnesses or victims will not be available.
-The federal government also stipulates that public court records may not contain private or sensitive information such as trade secrets, bank account details, children’s names, home addresses, tax IDs or other identifiers; these must be redacted from files before they are made public.
+The United States federal government also stipulates that public records may not contain private or sensitive information such as trade secrets, bank account details, children’s names, home addresses, tax IDs or other identifiers; these must be redacted from files before they are made public.

-Nebraska’s Judicial Branch website has a detailed section on forms so that any self-represented individual or attorney could easily obtain the documents they needed to file a case in court.
+Nebraska’s Judicial Branch official website (www.nebraska.gov) has a detailed section on forms so that any self-represented individual or attorney could easily obtain the documents they needed to file a case in court.
 They have a search function but also list each form.
-They have a contact email address should anyone need a form not listed on the website.
+They have a contact email address should anyone need a form not listed on the website for various case types.
 This state also offers e-filing for some types of cases and individuals.
 Attorneys can obtain an account and use this function to file all the paperwork regularly for any of their cases.
-Patrons can also log in and pay fines, fees, and traffic tickets online through this website.
+Patrons can also log in and pay fines, fees, and traffic tickets online through this website as well as view court costs, get self help, find public information, file requests for protection orders, view dockets, and other online services.

-Finding Nebraska court records is a snap using the Infotracer search tool.
-Access thousands of NE court cases, including Douglas County, Lancaster County, Sarpy County, and Hall County.
-Per NE Public Records Law Nebraska Statutes §84-712.01 et seq., private citizens are granted the right to review most all criminal court records, divorce and other family court matters, civil cases, bankruptcies and more!
+Finding NE court records is a snap using the Infotracer search tool.
+Access thousands of NE court cases, including Douglas County, Lancaster County, Sarpy County, Lincoln, Nebraska County, and Hall County.
+Per NE Public Records Law Nebraska Statutes §84-712.01 et seq., private citizens are granted the right to review most all criminal records, divorce and other family court matters, civil cases, bankruptcies and more!

-Anyone can perform a court records search privately without providing any special information.
-All they need is to use a NE state court records search by name, and they will be able to see all court records except those kept confidential by law.
+Anyone can perform a public records search privately without providing any special information.
+All they need is to use a NE state court records search by name, and they will be able to see all records except those kept confidential by law.

-Enjoy instant free access to Nebraska court records from all types of courts in the state.
-It’s easy to look up cases online from NE district courts, county courts, workers’ compensation court, and even drug court!
+Enjoy instant free access to state court reports from all types of courts in the state.
+It’s easy to look up cases online from NE district, county, workers’ compensation, and even drug court!

 In 2013, the Nebraska courts received 459,018 filings.
 In 2016, the number of filings decreased by 1.6% and counted 451,723 filings and had 458,690 outgoing cases